JimDesu/basis-lang/README.md

 `UserId`, `Inches`, and `Centimeters` are nominally distinct from each other and from `Int`.
 A child domain's value implicitly upcasts to its parent (so an `Inches` may be supplied where `Int` is expected).
 For buffer-backed domains, this upcast is lossy with respect to dispatch: buffer-backed slots carry only bytes, so an `Inches` that flows through an `Int`-typed parameter looks like an `Int` from then on.
 Keeping child-domain dispatch means reaching the concept-typed boundary directly (§9.7; the full mechanism is in the spec).

 Sibling domains do not implicitly convert.
-An explicit constructor invocation is required to move between siblings.
+An explicit constructor invocation is required to convert between siblings.

 ### 5.3 Records